Can hamsters live together?

 Campbell’s Russian Dwarf Hamster

 These hamsters are often known as ‘dwarf’ or ‘Russian’ hamsters and grow to 8cm in length.
-They can live together – either two of the same sex as a pair and sometimes in same sex groups.
-Same sex pairs can fall out so it is important to keep an eye out for signs of bullying and have the possibility of separating them if needs be.
+In theory, they can live together – either two of the same sex as a pair and sometimes in same-sex groups – but in reality, they are likely to be just as happy on their own.
+Same sex pairs can fall out though and fights can result in serious injury, so it is important to keep an eye out for signs of bullying and have the possibility of separating them if needs be.
 Their coats come in a wide range of colours and can also be Satin coated.
 Unlike Syrians, Russian dwarfs have furry feet and tails.

 Winter White Russian Dwarf Hamster